Cambrian explosion: Snowball Earth

-Increase in the calcium concentration of the Cambrian seawater
+Increase in the mineral content of the Cambrian seawater

 Newer research suggests that volcanically active mid-ocean ridges caused a massive and sudden surge of the calcium concentration in the oceans, making it possible for marine organisms to build skeletons and hard body parts.

 Alternatively a high influx of ions could have been provided by the widespread erosion that produced Powell's Great Unconformity.

 An increase of calcium may also have been caused by erosion of the Transgondwanan Supermountain that existed at the time of the explosion.
 The roots of the mountain are preserved in present-day East Africa as an orogen.

+In tandem, the levels of phosphorus in the Ediacaran oceans were substantially below those in later seas; this may have delayed the origin of phosphatic-shelled organisms.

+Origin and increase of fecal matter

+New research done in 2026 analysing the coprolite record, digestive tract evolution, and its potential effects on the biologic pump through the Ediacaran and Cambrian found that it is likely that a constant increase of available fecal matter in aggregate form starting in the Cambrian provided important nutrients to animal life and also increased the nutrients in deeper waters.
+This suggests that fecal matter might have played an important role for the Cambrian Radiation.

 Increase in ocean alkalinity

 New research done in 2014 using boron isotope analysis found that ocean alkalinity was rising until the Early Cambrian.
-This would have had the affect of making it easier for organisms to precipitate calcium carbonate, facilitating easier formation of hard parts, including shells, exoskeletons, and spines.
+This would have had the effect of making it easier for organisms to precipitate calcium carbonate, facilitating easier formation of hard parts, including shells, exoskeletons, and spines.